-The organization offers multiple membership types which have their own Drupal user permissions.
-The membership type is stored in a field within Nimble AMS.
-When a user logs into the Drupal website, the membership type is synced via the API and the Drupal user role is set accordingly.
+NATA has multiple membership types that also have different Drupal user permissions.
+The membership type is stored in Nimble AMS.
+When a user logs into the Drupal website, the membership type is synced via the Nimble API and Drupal user role is set accordingly.
 The user role can have a default setting that gives a role to all users, regardless of membership type.
-This allows each membership type to be given different Drupal user roles according to the membership type defined in Nimble.
+It allows each membership type to be given different Drupal user roles according to the membership type defined in Nimble.
 These role mappings allow the user roles to vary from site to site.

-This particular organization offers their members free credits for their Learning Management System (LMS) as a membership perk.
-This allows users to spend credits on courses in the LMS to earn their continual education credits which are reported to their Certification Board to maintain their certification.
+NATA offers their members free credits for their Learning Management System as a membership perk.
+This allows users to spend credits on courses in the LMS to earn their continual education credits that are reported to the Athletic Trainers’ Board of Certification to maintain their certification.
 However the number of credits awarded to the members varies based on the users’ membership start date.
 For example, 10 credits are awarded if they sign up quarter 1 or quarter 2, 5 credits are awarded if they sign up in quarter 3, and 0 credits are awarded if they sign up in quarter 4.
 The membership join dates, start dates, and end dates are pulled from Nimble AMS upon login to the Drupal LMS website.
 A custom calculation determines the number of CEU credits that should be awarded based on the membership start date.
 If the user has already received their free credits for this year, then the system knows not to award any more credits for the remainder of the calendar year.

 The Nimble AMS single-sign on “suite” has provided a seamless process for users to navigate between multiple Drupal 7 and Drupal 8 websites.
 The integration links the master record from the Nimble AMS system to the Drupal websites’ user profiles.
 The D7 and D8 modules are developed to be flexible and could apply to any of the websites, allowing administrators to configure redirects, field mappings, and user roles on a site by site basis.
 The open-source Drupal CMS is very flexible system that makes it a great CMS to integrate with any 3rd party technologies.